-5.8.4 Requirements for Category I hazardous operations
+5.8.4.
+Requirements for Category I hazardous operations

-5.8.4.1 Category I operations involve operations that are likely to either cause death or serious injury or high-dollar property damage and require management certification.
+- 5.8.4.1 Category I operations involve operations that are likely to either cause death or serious injury or high-dollar property damage and require management certification.
 Category I operations include, but are not limited to, those listed in the table on the following page.
-Employees who do Category I operations, shall have at least the following:
+Chapter numbers given are for chapters in this JPR.
+Employees who do Category I operations, shall have at least the following: - a.

-- a.
 Classroom or on-the-job training or both for initial certification, and then as needed. - b.
 Written examination.
 Many chapters in this JPR and other requirements list training requirements for certain operations. - c.
 Annual retraining that will include review of emergency response and first-aid procedures. - d.
 Recertification as required or as necessary. - e.
 Permits (hazardous operations procedure, hot work permit (HWP), or confined space entry permit). - f.
 Physical examination, if required by Occupational Health.
 See Chapter 3.6, "Occupational Healthcare Program," for more details on physical examinations.
 Physiological training may also be required, see paragraphs 5.8.8 and 9.